lustti/clipsplayer/README.md

 # ClipsPlayer

 Clips Player in browser.
-Play any live stream video link with this webapp at https://worklt.tech/clipsplayer
+Play common live stream video link with this webapp at https://worklt.tech/clipsplayer

+Now support video formates -
+-   m3u8 -> stream video
+-   mp4
+-   webm

 I created this website because VLC is unstable in playing live streams.
 It buffers a lot.